 5. Animals differ again from plants in being possessed of the powers of feeling and voluntary motion.
-It is true that very remarkable phenomena are exhibited by individuals of the vegetable kingdom, which seem to imply the possession of these powers by them.
-But examination shows that there is a clear distinction between these instances and those which are afforded by animals.
-There is no resemblance between the contraction of the leaves of the sensitive plant or the vibratory motions of the Hedysarum gyrans, and the extension of the feelers of the polype or the contraction of the shell of the oyster.
-The former motions seem to proceed from the actual contact of some substance upon the moving part, or the stimulus of light and heat; the latter, from the spontaneous and voluntary efforts of the animal itself.
+It is true that very remarkable phenomena are exhibited by individuals of the vegetable kingdom, which seem to imply the possession of these powers.
+But examination shows a distinction between these instances and those which are afforded by animals.
+There is not a close resemblance between the contraction of the leaves of the sensitive plant or the vibratory motions of the Hedysarum gyrans, and the extension of the feelers of the polype or the contraction of the shell of the oyster.
+(The former motions seem to proceed from the actual contact of some substance with the moving part, or from the stimulus of light and heat; the latter, from the spontaneous and voluntary efforts of the animal itself.
 These differences would be made more obvious by a knowledge of the history of the lower classes of animals.
-But it may be at present observed, that however remarkable these instances of vegetable motions are, and although they seem as if they might be the result of knowledge, volition, and sensation, they are yet entirely different in nature from the knowledge, volition, and sensation manifested by animals, and do not give cause for confounding these two classes of beings together.
+But it may be at present observed, that however remarkable these instances of vegetable motions are, and although they seem as if they might be the result of knowledge, volition, and sensation, they are yet different in nature from the knowledge, volition, and sensation manifested by animals, and do not give cause for confounding these two classes of beings together.

 6. The structure and form of vegetables afford also marks of distinction.
 These are sufficiently familiar without any particular explanation.
-It is true that there are some marine productions, such as the sponges, corals, &c. having the shape and in some measure the appearance of plants, which are yet without doubt of animal origin.
-But of these it is to be remarked, that they are not animals themselves, but the residence of animals; they are substances produced by the labour of myriads of little polypes, who pile them up in order to serve for a covering and protection to themselves; and, although when thus produced they have the external shape of vegetables, the creatures themselves, which have produced them, do not bear the smallest resemblance to plants.
+It is true that there are some marine productions, such as the sponges, coral, &c., having the shape and in some measure the appearance of plants, which are yet without doubt of animal origin.
+But of these it is to be remarked, that they are not animals themselves, but the residence of animals; they are substances produced by the labor of myriads of little polypes, who pile them up in order to serve for their covering and habitation; and although when thus produced they have the external shape of vegetables, the creatures themselves, which have produced them, do not bear the smallest resemblance to plants.

 7. The chemical composition of vegetables also differs from that of animals.
 The elements essential to vegetables are three in number, oxygen, carbon, and hydrogen; and from these three principally are formed all the different substances which we meet among plants.
-But, besides these three, animals require also the presence of azote or nitrogen, which is necessary to their composition; and from this, combined with the others in different proportions, are formed all the parts absolutely essential to animal existence.
+But besides these, animals require the presence of azote or nitrogen also, which is necessary to their composition; and from this, combined with the others in different proportions, are formed all the parts absolutely essential to animal existence.
 There are, it is true, many other elements which are found in some parts of plants or animals, but these are all which are absolutely essential to the composition of vegetable or animal substance.
-Thus in the bark of some plants, beside the three elements necessary to its formation, there will be found a portion of silex or flint; and in the bones of animals, in addition to the four essential elements, lime is deposited in large quantities.
+Thus in the bark of some plants, besides the three elements. necessary to its formation, there will be found a portion of silex or flint; and in the bones of animals, in addition to the four essential elements, lime is deposited in large quantities.
 So that, although there must always be present at least these necessary and specified elements in the composition of vegetables and animals, there is no limit, no principle which precludes the admission of others.